-Emollients are creams and ointments used for everyday application, to help stop skin from drying out.
-They’re applied directly to the skin to keep it moisturised and cover it with a protective film.
-As well as creams and ointments, they also come in the form of lotions, sprays, bath products and soap substitutes.
+Emollients are creams and ointments, such as CBD gel from websites like https://missionfarmscbd.com/cbd-gel/, used for everyday application, to help stop the skin from drying out.
+They’re applied directly to the skin to keep it moisturized and cover it with a protective film.
+As well as creams and ointments, they also come in the form of lotions, sprays, bath products, and soap substitutes.
 It’s likely that your child will need an emollient as part of their everyday skincare routine.
 However, don’t just choose the first one you find.
 You should try several different types and brands to find one that’s suitable for your child’s skin type.

 Corticosteroids are not intended for daily use.
 These creams are also for topical application, but you should only use them for short periods of time.
 Their main purpose is to help treat particularly bad flare-ups, when your child’s eczema becomes more irritated than normal.
 Though they often come in creams, you can also find them as water or alcohol-based solutions, gels or ointments.
 They come in different strengths, and your GP will prescribe them to you based on the severity of your symptoms.
 It’s important not to use one that’s too strong, as the steroids can have adverse effects.
 These effects include the skin thinning, changing colour or becoming vulnerable to infection.

 When your child has eczema, it’s important to try to stop them scratching.
 It can be incredibly frustrating for both of you, but scratching can make eczema worse.
 There are several ways you can help your child stop scratching to avoid irritating their skin or risking infection.
 For young children, Scratchsleeves and similar products can help to limit the damage of any scratching.
 You can also use systems of reward and distraction techniques.
 These help older children resist the temptation to scratch